Process of tattooing

 Modern tattoo machine in use: here outfitted with a 5-needle setup, but number of needles depends on size and shading desired.

 The process or technique of tattooing, creating a tattoo, involves the insertion of pigment (via tattoo ink) into the skin's dermis.
 Traditionally, tattooing often involved rubbing pigment into cuts.
-Modern tattooing almost always requires the use of a tattoo machine and often procedures and accessories to reduce the risk to human health.
+Most modern tattoo artists use tattoo machines, and many countries require strict procedures and accessories to reduce the risk of health effects of tattoos.